Books Like Widow’s Bay: 9 Cursed Island Thrillers That Will Make You Afraid of Islands (2026)

 What Are the Best Island Thriller Books?

 The best island thriller books combine total isolation with forced proximity and a setting that feels like a character.
-My top widow’s bay book recommendations include The Guest List by Lucy Foley, The Last House Guest by Megan Miranda, The Nightshade by Michael Connelly, and The Sanatorium by Sarah Pearse (mountain isolation instead of ocean, but the same trapped-in-a-beautiful-place energy).
+My top widow’s bay book recommendations include The Guest List by Lucy Foley, The Last House Guest by Megan Miranda, Nightshade by Michael Connelly, and The Sanatorium by Sarah Pearse (mountain isolation instead of ocean, but the same trapped-in-a-beautiful-place energy).
 I evaluate every island thriller against 5 criteria I developed growing up on Fire Island.

 Is Widow’s Bay Based on a Book?

 The Apple TV+ show Widow’s Bay is an original series created by Katie Dippold, not based on a specific book.
 However, there is a Widow’s Bay paranormal cozy mystery book series by Rebecca Regnier, and a Widow’s Island thriller series by Kendra Elliot and Melinda Leigh.
 Both worth checking out if you love island mystery fiction.
 Creator Katie Dippold has cited Stephen King as a major influence on the show, and critics have compared it to “Parks and Rec meets Midnight Mass.”
+If you are looking for a book like Widow’s Bay, definitely check out The Storm Reaper.

 When Does Widow’s Bay Come Out?